 Poetry Meter

-• As a reader, knowing about meter helps you understand how a poem is put together.
-You can see what rules the poet was following and how he or she used or went outside those rules.
+- As a reader, knowing about meter helps you understand how a poem is put together.
+You can see what rules the poet was following and how they used or went outside those rules.
 This lets you guess what was going through the poet's mind.

 Meter measures lines of poetry based on stressed and unstressed syllables.
 I'll explain.
 When we speak, we put the stress on a certain part of each word.
 For example, take the words "apple" and "fantastic."